HCII Teacher Dashboard

-In submitting my final designs for the Next-Day Dashboard I also included an excel spreadsheet describing all changes I made to Françeska Xhakaj's original dashboard with teacher quotes to back up my proposals.
-Creating this spreadsheet was helpful as it forced me to explicitly cite my reasons for my decisions instead of only relying primarily on intuition and suppositions.
+In submitting my final designs for the Next-Day Dashboard I also included an excel spreadsheet describing all changes I made to Françeska Xhakaj's original dashboard with teacher quotes as evidence.
+Creating this spreadsheet was helpful as it forced me to explicitly cite my reasons instead of only relying on intuition.

 Vincent Aleven designed these two graphics, as well as other iterations which I modified and applied to the Next-Day dashboard.
 Connecting the student progress in the cognitive tutor to the physical world, through a simple calendar, helped ground and connect the dashboard to discrete time, which is easier to understand.

 I used this graphic and its zooming feature, showing trends over time through changing levels of scale, as inspiration for the class-level page metrics in the Next-Day Dashboard.

 I read literature published on teaching dashboards and research methods to provide context as to why dashboards are an up and coming tool as well as specific implementation for educational environments.
 Information Dashboard Design by Stephen Few was especially helpful, I adapted many of his principles and a few of his graphics into the Next-Day Dashboard.

 "Cross-disciplinary Participatory & Contextual Design Research: Creating a Teacher Dashboard Application"

 - Troy D. Abel andMichael A. Evans

 "Learning dashboards: an overview and future research opportunities"